Deal of the Century: Release

-The film was released theatrically in the United States by Warner Bros. on November 4, 1983.
+The film was released theatrically in the United States by Warner Bros.
+Pictures on November 4, 1983.
 It grossed $10,369,581 at the domestic box office.

 The film was released on DVD by Warner Home Video in 2006.
 It was reissued by the Warner Archive Collection in 2014.

 Reception

 Deal of the Century was poorly received by critics, as the film holds a 10% rating on Rotten Tomatoes from 10 reviews.
+Roger Ebert, rating the film two stars, stated that the film was "all episode, no structure; all hijinks and no discipline to provide framework for the jokes."
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.